Shoulder Pain | Is it Frozen Shoulder or Shoulder Bursitis?

 Can Physiotherapy help shoulder pain?

-Yes, seeing a Physiotherapist, such as the staff at Physio Inq Engadine and Physio Inq Sutherland, can assist with the relief of symptoms and long term treatment of conditions causing shoulder pain including:
+Yes, seeing a Physiotherapist, such as the staff at Physio Inq Engadine and Physio Inq Sutherland, can assist with the relief of symptoms and long term management of conditions causing shoulder pain including:

 • Frozen shoulder, adhesive capsulitis